Selling on your own? Get the free 16-page FSBO guide.

 While inspections happen, the title company is doing their own work:

 • Title commitment — a report showing the property’s ownership history, existing liens, and any encumbrances.
-Issued around Day 10-15.
+Per the TREC contract, the title commitment is due within 20 days after the title company receives the contract.
+Get the contract to title fast.

 • HOA resale certificate — if you have an HOA, the title company orders this.
 It shows dues, assessments, violations, and reserve balances.
 Cost is typically $200-400.